caam37830/homework-0-template/README.md

 8. Do you have any questions or concerns you would like to share?

 Feel free to make this a reverse [code golf](https://en.wikipedia.org/wiki/Code_golf), e.g. make functions/variables to help you print your answers in an unnecessarily complicated way.
-There are no rules, and no points will be awarded.
+There are no rules, and points are only based on completion.
 However, your output should look like the following when run from a terminal
 ```
 $ python survey.py
 1. <answer to question 1>